North Stoneham: History

+North Stoneham did not develop into a village, though a few hamlets were built on the estate, including to the north the little hamlet of Middle, consisting of a farm and a few cottages, the Cricketer's Arms Inn and the post office.
+In the early 20th century, the parish covered approximately 5000 acre between the neighbouring towns of Southampton and Eastleigh.

+Today, the parish is part of the combined parish of North Stoneham and Bassett, and St. Nicolas is one of three churches serving the parish, the others being St. Michael & All Angels, in Bassett Avenue, and All Saints in Winchester Road.

 The aviation pioneer, Edwin Moon, selected the flat field at North Stoneham Farm for his first flight in 1910, on what is now Southampton Airport.

 The Stoneham War Shrine was built in 1917–18 in memory of thirty-six local men killed in World War I. The Shrine was restored in 2011.